MED 8750 Physician Competencies IV Class of 2025

 The assessments for each course components are listed below.
 Learners will receive their grades from the Undergraduate Medical Education (UGME) office via One45.

-- Proof of completed knowledge translation – submit to UGME by March 22, 2024
+- Proof of completed knowledge translation – submit to UGME by end of March 2025 (date TBD)

 - Reassessment will be required if a learner achieves <70% on any summative assessment.